badgeekluck/filament-cards/README.md

 ## Creating a cards page

-For the sake of an example we are going to create application control panel page.
-Create filament page in `App\Filament\Pages\ControlPanel.php`.
-Insted of extending filament page class this page must extends `\Kanuni\FilamentCards\Filament\Pages\CardsPage` class.
+As an example, we will create a custom Filament page that will serve as an application control panel.
+Start by creating a Filament page at `App\Filament\Pages\ControlPanel.php`.
+Instead of extending the default Filament page class, this page should extend the `Kanuni\FilamentCards\Filament\Pages\CardsPage` class.

-Also we need to add private static method `getCards()` that will return an array of `CardItem` objects.
+Additionally, we need to define a private static method, `getCards()`, which returns an array of `CardItem` objects.

 ```php
 namespace App\Filament\Pages;